 Knowing the purpose of a specific B2B dashboard keeps it focused, allowing you to only keep the most relevant information on it to not get distracted.

-For example (using hypothetical numbers), your dashboard could be as simple as a weekly tracker on a spreadsheet,
+Using hypothetical numbers, your dashboard could be as simple as a weekly tracker on a spreadsheet:

 Data visualization goes hand-in-hand with B2B dashboards.
 We won’t get too in the weeds today but every decision should be intentional.
-After asking what you’d like to measure and track and why, ask “why represent that information this way and not that way.”
-There exists a type of graph for every purpose:
+After asking what you’d like to measure and track (and why you are tracking these metrics), ask “why represent that information this way and not that way.”

 Thankfully, whether it’s Google Analytics, HubSpot, or your tool of choice, the recommended defaults are always a good place to start.
 Most of your B2B SaaS marketing metrics will be served just fine by histograms and funnel graphs.